pranab101/CSCI4490-Software-Engineering/README.md

 1. run: GuWeeOhServer.bat
 2. run: GuWeeOhClient.bat

-   a. enter the IP address of the machine that GuWeeOhServer.bat is running
+   a. enter the IP address of the machine that GuWeeOhServer.bat is running on

    b. repeat for client 2